decentraland/documentation/content/creator/scenes/optimizing/performance-optimization.md

 As you interact with things that involve messages between the SDK and the engine, you’ll notice the ‘Processed Messages’ number grows.
 You should closely watch the ‘Pending on Queue’ number, it should always be 0 or close to 0.
 This tells you how many of these messages didn't get to be processed, and got pushed to a queue.
 If the ‘Pending on Queue’ count starts to grow, then you’ve entered the danger zone and should think about doing more optimizations to your scene.

 {{< hint warning >}}
-**📔 Note**   Don’t keep the panel open while you’re not using it, since it has a negative impact on performance.
+**📔 Note**:  Don’t keep the panel open while you’re not using it, since it has a negative impact on performance.
 {{< /hint >}}

 Keep in mind that the performance you experience in preview may differ from that in production: